Prong4107/scalpel/docs/src/content/addons-examples.md

 ## Cryptography using a session as a secret

-We had the case where the client encrypted its form data using a session token obtained when authenticating.
+In this case, the client encrypted its form data using a session token obtained upon authentication.

-This script demonstrates that Scalpel can be easily used to deal with stateful behaviours:
+This script demonstrates that Scalpel can be easily used to deal with **stateful behaviors**:

-> This use case is testable using the test lab in the repository at `test/server.js`.
+> 💡 Find a mock API to test this case in Scalpel's GitHub repository: [`test/server.js`](https://github.com/Prong4107/scalpel/blob/4b935cb29b496f3627a319d963a009dda79a1aa7/test/server.js#L117C1-L118C1).

 ```python
 from pyscalpel import Request, Response, Flow